erri120/GameFinder/README.md

 ## Xbox Game Pass

 The package [GameFinder.StoreHandlers.Xbox](https://www.nuget.org/packages/GameFinder.StoreHandlers.Xbox/) has been deprecated and marked as _legacy_.
 I no longer maintain this package because it never got used.
-I initially made GameFinder for [Wabbajack](https://github.com/wabbajack-tools/wabbajack) and other modding tools however you can't mod games installed with the Xbox App on Windows.
-The games are installed as UWP apps which makes them protected and hard to modify.
-Another issue is the fact that you can't distinguish between normal UWP apps and Xbox games meaning your calculator will show up as an Xbox game.
+I initially made GameFinder for [Wabbajack](https://github.com/wabbajack-tools/wabbajack) and other modding tools however, you can't mod games installed with the Xbox App on Windows.
+These games are installed as UWP apps, which makes them protected and hard to modify.
+Another issue is the fact that you can't distinguish between normal UWP apps and Xbox games, meaning your calculator will show up as an Xbox game.

-The final issue is related to actual code: in order to find all UWP apps I used the Windows SDK which was a pain to integrate.
-The CI had to be on Windows, the .NET target framework had to be `net6.0-windows-XXXXXXXXXX` which a specific SDK version and it was not nice to use.
+The final issue is related to actual code: in order to find all UWP apps I used the Windows SDK, which was a pain to integrate.
+The CI had to be on Windows, the .NET target framework had to be a Windows specific version (`net6.0-windows-XXXXXXXXXX`), and it was overall not nice to use.

-The package is of course still available on [NuGet](https://www.nuget.org/packages/GameFinder.StoreHandlers.BethNet/) and should still work but it's marked as deprecated so don't expect any updates.
+The package is still available on [NuGet](https://www.nuget.org/packages/GameFinder.StoreHandlers.BethNet/) and should still work, but it's marked as deprecated and won't receive any updates.

 ## Contributing